bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Object-Oriented-Programming-in.md

     console.log(fellowshipOfTheRing.getInformation());

--   <span id="455e">Every method we define on a constructor function’s prototype property will be shared across all instances of that object type.</span>
+-   <span id="455e">Every method we define on a constructor function's prototype property will be shared across all instances of that object type.</span>

 The Problem with Arrow Functions

--   <span id="6cb0">We cannot use arrow functions when defining methods on a constructor function’s prototype property.</span>
+-   <span id="6cb0">We cannot use arrow functions when defining methods on a constructor function's prototype property.</span>
--   <span id="4f33">Arrow functions don’t include their own this binding; therefore it will not reference the current instance — always stick with the function () keyword.</span>
+-   <span id="4f33">Arrow functions don't include their own this binding; therefore it will not reference the current instance — always stick with the function () keyword.</span>

 ---